If dressing has become difficult after your stroke, specialized adaptive clothing can help you regain independence.

 This is an issue where a person finds it difficult to move from one idea or concept to the next.
 For example, the stroke victim may struggle to go from buttoning their shirt to the next task of tucking the shirt in.

 Some people can get very tired while trying to get dressed.
 Things they once did quickly without any thought now involve substantial thinking and energy.

 Can You Make Your Own Clothes For People Who Have Had A Stroke?

 If you would like to make clothing for a person that has had a stroke, it is important to consider a design that will be easy for the person to get over their head or put on.
-Think about clothing types that are looser with elastic waistbands and wider neck openings.
+Think about looser clothing types with elastic waistbands and wider neck openings.

 Clothes that go over a person’s head, like a sweater or t-shirts, are often harder for stroke patients to manage.
 Adding zippers to your homemade clothes are also much easier to use when compared to buttons.

-It is often a difficult task for a stroke victim to button a shirt, pull-on garments, or tie their shoes.
-To modify existing clothing items, think about adding a zipper to the front of a robe or dress or replacing buttons or laces with Velcro closures.
+It is often difficult for a stroke victim to button a shirt, pull-on garments, or tie their shoes.
+To modify existing clothing items, consider adding a zipper to the front of a robe or dress or replacing buttons or zippers with Velcro closures.

 You can also modify pants so that they open from the side.
 You may also want to invest in accessories that can help to improve cleanliness and safety, such as arm protectors, protective bibs, and non-skid socks.

 Does Medicare Or Medicaid Pay For Adaptive Clothing For Strokes?

 Unfortunately, if you have suffered a stroke, Medicaid or Medicare will not cover the costs for adaptive clothing.